Important information related to copyrights and credits.

 USGS-authored or produced data and information are considered to be in the U.S. Public Domain.
-While the content of most USGS websites are in the U.S. Public Domain, not all information, illustrations, or photographs on our site are.
-Some non USGS photographs, images, and/or graphics that appear on USGS websites are used by the USGS with permission from the copyright holder (as required by USGS policy on use of copyrighted material).
+While the content of most USGS websites is in the U.S. Public Domain, not all information, illustrations, or photographs on our site are.
+Some non-USGS photographs, images, and/or graphics that appear on USGS websites are used by the USGS with permission from the copyright holder (as required by USGS policy on the use of copyrighted material).
 These materials are generally marked as being copyrighted.
-To use these copyrighted materials, you must obtain permission from the copyright holder under the copyright law.
+To use these copyrighted materials, you must obtain permission from the copyright holder under copyright law.

 When using information from USGS information products, publications, or websites, we ask that proper credit be given.
 Credit can be provided by including a citation such as the following: